BEST Beef Tenderloin Recipe

 Internal Temperatures for Beef Doneness

-Note: If you desire your beef at a different doneness, consult the temperature chart and remove the tenderloin from the oven when the desired temperature is reached.
+Note: If you prefer your beef cooked to a different doneness, consult the temperature chart and remove the tenderloin from the oven when the desired internal temperature is reached.
 Otherwise, follow the recipe as written.

-*There are thicker and thinner areas on beef tenderloin; check the temperature on both.
+*There are thicker and thinner areas on the beef tenderloin; check the temperature on both.

 Then, remove the beef from the oven or grill, tent it with foil, and rest for about 5 to 10 minutes before slicing and serving.